evanTheTerribleWarrior/Twilio-Outbound-Messaging/README.md

 3. Once errors are fixed, you can click "Send Numbers" and monitor the progress of your messages
 ![Send Messages](https://user-images.githubusercontent.com/54394422/165508345-90c4e9c4-9437-44a2-a542-2239cb8bb101.png)

+## Test It!

+A sample .csv is included that you can load and play around.
+It has certain elements like malformed numbers, empty number fields etc in order for you to check and validate the app behaviour

 ## Credits
 This repository is built upon the following: https://github.com/r-lego/CSV-to-SMS